AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Cascade Methodology aims to be a practical, realistic approach to modern AI-assisted software development that takes advantage of LLM positives and mitigates LLM negatives, balancing *good* software with high velocity.

-I'm working (with LLM assitance) on a more formal write-up <a href="https://github.com/AnthonyPAlicea/cascade-methodology">on Github</a>.
+You can find a more formal write-up of the methodology <a href="https://github.com/AnthonyPAlicea/cascade-methodology">on Github</a>.
 Feel free to peruse and discuss.

 Happy coding!